elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   - Adding rules actions
   - Duplicating a rule (with the migration applied only to the new rule)

-Out of the actions mentioned above, the only use cases that should possibly result in the migration having a result of `external_source.isCustomized = true` are the first three:
+Out of the actions mentioned above, the only use cases that should possibly result in the migration having a result of `rule_source.isCustomized = true` are the first three:
   - Bulk adding or deleting index patterns
   - Bulk adding or deleting tags
   - Updating rule schedules

 That means that updating a rule's actions or duplicating a rule should not be considered a customization of a prebuilt rule.

-Secondly, in contrast with other endpoints, the migration for bulk editing rules needs to be carried within the Alerting Framework's `RuleClient` since we need to migrate the rule's `external_source` and `immutable` parameters before the `RuleClient` does the saving of the rule into Elasticsearch.
+Secondly, in contrast with other endpoints, the migration for bulk editing rules needs to be carried within the Alerting Framework's `RuleClient` since we need to migrate the rule's `rule_source` and `immutable` parameters before the `RuleClient` does the saving of the rule into Elasticsearch.

-This however, gives us the advantage that the `RuleClient` already includes logic to calculate if a rule's attributes or parameters have been modified from its initial values, so we can rely on that to calculate the `external_source.isCustomized` field during the update.
+This however, gives us the advantage that the `RuleClient` already includes logic to calculate if a rule's attributes or parameters have been modified from its initial values, so we can rely on that to calculate the `rule_source.is_customized` field during the update.

 The `RulesClient` class has a `bulkEdit` method, which is called by our **Bulk Actions endpoint** `POST /rules/_bulk_action`.
 That method includes complex logic, but we can focus on the `updateRuleAttributesAndParamsInMemory` method, where the rule attributes and parameters are updated before being saved to ES.
-This function also calculates the booleans `isAttributesUpdateSkipped` and `isParamsUpdateSkipped` which we can leverage to calculate the new value of the `external_source.isCustomized` field in our params.
+This function also calculates the booleans `isAttributesUpdateSkipped` and `isParamsUpdateSkipped` which we can leverage to calculate the new value of the `rule_source.is_customized` field in our params.

 _See Source: [x-pack/plugins/alerting/server/application/rule/methods/bulk_edit/bulk_edit_rules.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/alerting/server/application/rule/methods/bulk_edit/bulk_edit_rules.ts)_